rappasoft/laravel-boilerplate/readme.md

 ### Slack Channel

 Please join us in our Slack channel to get faster responses to your questions.
 Get your invite here: https://laravel-5-boilerplate.herokuapp.com

-### Laravel 5.6

-You can download the last build of Laravel 5.6 [here](https://github.com/rappasoft/laravel-5-boilerplate/tree/Legacy_5.6).

-### Laravel 5.5

-You can download the last build of Laravel 5.5 [here](https://github.com/rappasoft/laravel-5-boilerplate/tree/Legacy_5.5).

 ### Introduction